yohana-samile/yohana-samile/README.md

-#             👋 Hi, I’m Yohana Samile, WEB DEVELOPER
+#             👋 Hi, I’m Yohana Samile, SOFTWARE DEVELOPER

 <!-- Web desing and developement, my goals is to become a software developer and working with big companies. -->